Back to Blog

 The key question isn't "which CRM has the most features."
 It's: does this tool match how your agency actually works?

-Executive search firms run on long cycles — 6-18 months of relationship-building, careful candidate briefing, and high-touch client management.
-Staffing agencies run on volume — fast screening, high throughput, shift management, payroll integration.
-In-house talent teams operate somewhere in between, often without the client management component at all.
+Executive search firms run on relationship-building, careful candidate briefing and high-touch client management.
+Staffing agencies often prioritise faster screening, high throughput, shift management and payroll integration.
+In-house talent teams operate differently again, often without the client-management component.

 Each model needs something different.
 Here's what the market looks like in 2026.